aminjonshermatov/arithmetic-alculator/README.md

-Simple arithmetic calculator You can visit github pages: https://aminjonshermatov.github.io/arithmetic-alculator/ On type words or symbols on input will be alerted
+## Simple arithmetic calculator
+<br />You can visit github pages: https://aminjonshermatov.github.io/arithmetic-alculator/<br />On type words or symbols on input will be _alerted_